-For all the foregoing reasons, with this Compliance Action, EPA is providing an alternative compliance demonstration approach for the 31 small refineries identified in Appendix A to comply with their 2018 obligations without any additional RIN retirements by these small refineries.
-To comply using this alternative approach, these parties must resubmit their annual compliance reports for 2018 and report their actual gasoline and diesel fuel production, actual annual RVOs, and zero RIN deficit carryforward into the following compliance year.
+For all the foregoing reasons, with this Compliance Action, EPA is providing an alternative compliance demonstration approach for the 31 small refineries identified in Appendix A to comply with their 2016, 2017, and/or 2018 obligations without any additional RIN retirements by these small refineries.
+To comply using this alternative approach, these parties must resubmit their annual compliance reports for 2016, 2017, and/or 2018 and report their actual gasoline and diesel fuel production, actual annual RVOs, and zero RIN deficit carryforward into the following compliance year.
 EPA recognizes that this will create the appearance of a RIN shortfall in the annual RFS compliance data EPA compiles and EPA will explain this on its website.
 Through this Compliance Action, that shortfall is satisfied, and no further action will be required by the 31 small refineries.

-The 31 refineries may contact the EPA Fuels Compliance Helpline via email at fuelsprogramsupport@epa.gov if they have questions about this alternative compliance demonstration or otherwise require assistance regarding their 2018 obligations.
-We advise the small refineries to update their 2018 compliance reports as soon as practicable, but no later than the 2019 compliance deadline for small refineries.
+The 31 refineries may contact the EPA Fuels Compliance Helpline via email at fuelsprogramsupport@epa.gov if they have questions about this alternative compliance demonstration or otherwise require assistance regarding their 2016, 2017, and/or 2018 obligations.
+We advise the small refineries to update their 2016, 2017, and/or 2018 compliance reports as soon as practicable, but no later than the 2019 compliance deadline for small refineries.
 We also note here that this alternative compliance demonstration approach will not require updates to any associated attest reports.